SirThinksAl0t/Applications/README.md

 ### \> What can be found
 User's previous and future applications will be found here.

+### \> Soon!.exe
+ Year: 2015
+ IDE: Visual Studio
+ Programming Language: Visual Basic

+ Created to be a "piggybank".
+Future fixed and improved version will be created.

+### \> Software Requirementations.exe
+ Year: 2016
+ IDE: Visual Studio
+ Programming Language: Visual Basic

+ Created to be a user assistant.
+ This version simply has hyperlinks to webpages of each software, but the owner's version each button opens it's own correspondent software in the local storage drive.
+ Future improved version will be created.

 ### \> Projects languages used
 - [ ]  Java
 - [ ]  JavaScript